 Both borrowers and lenders seek our team’s counsel in the tax-exempt and taxable financing of public infrastructure, including the construction of new schools, universities, hospitals, water and sewer systems, multi- and single-family housing, stadiums, roads, bridges, manufacturing facilities, and other capital projects in the communities in which we serve.
 We also assist with refinancing outstanding debt previously issued.

 Our regulatory team is uniquely positioned to provide counsel, consultation, and litigation services to depository and non-depository institutions throughout the country facing state and federal government investigations and examinations, having served on the Advisory Board of the Consumer Financial Protection Bureau (CFPB) and worked closely with the Bureau of Consumer Protection at the Federal Trade Commission (FTC).
 Fintech innovators also come to us for help with regulatory expectations and compliance matters.

 Companies hoping to realize their key business and tax objectives by implementing, financing, and maintaining ESOPs often seek our help.
 Among other areas, our ESOP team advises trustee clients by conducting thorough due diligence reviews, negotiating deal terms and transaction documents, and assisting the trustee in their role of establishing and negotiating the purchase price for a sale or acquisition of company stock.
 We also represent lenders in financing ESOP transactions.

-If a matter reaches the workout or bankruptcy stage, document enforcement provisions, manage forbearance negotiations, provide documentation and guidance, structure and implement asset dispositions/sales inside and outside of court and assist with the enforcement process, both outside of court and in court proceedings, such as receiverships, foreclosure, and bankruptcy.
+If a matter reaches the workout or bankruptcy stage, our banking attorneys draft document enforcement provisions, manage forbearance negotiations, provide documentation and guidance, structure and implement asset dispositions/sales inside and outside of court and assist with the enforcement process, both outside of court and in court proceedings, such as receiverships, foreclosure, and bankruptcy.